 - i.
-To determine the effect of project risk on performance of construction projects in Kenya. - ii.
-To investigate how project team affect performance of construction projects in Kenya. - iii.
-To find out the effect of project budget on performance of construction projects in Kenya. - iv.
-To find out how project technology and innovation affect performance of construction projects in Kenya.
+To determine the effect of project risk management on sustainability of the road projects in Kenya? - ii.
+To investigate how project team affect sustainability of the road projects in Kenya? - iii.
+To find out the effect of project budget on sustainability of the road projects in Kenya? - iv.
+To find out how project technology and innovation affect sustainability of the road projects in Kenya?